-Studying longer for an MBA or doctorate isn’t always necessarily for a six-figure salary.
+Studying longer for an MBA or doctorate isn’t always necessary for a six-figure salary.
 Several careers offer big bucks to bachelor’s program grads with good experience and work ethic.
 We’re talking figures well beyond the Class of 2018 average starting wage of $50,390 on CNN Money.
 Some even rival what alumni with advanced degrees earn.
 For instance, PhD-level professors only report median income of $76,000.
-Working hard for a MSW opens mean social work pay of just $47,980 in comparison.
+Working hard for an MSW opens mean social work pay of just $47,980 in comparison.
 Therefore, it’s clear that some baccalaureate paths have better earning potential if money is your motivator.
 We’ve used the Bureau of Labor Statistics to locate the 25 best paying careers for bachelor’s degree grads with yearly norms above $100,000.
 We also used the U.S. News & World Report and Niche to find five excellent colleges with bachelor’s majors to start each lucrative career.

 1. Airline Pilot

 Airline pilots are cloud captains who safely navigate the skies to transport people or cargo many miles.
 They’re FAA licensed to create flight plans, manage cockpit controls, check for mechanical errors, and conduct smooth landings.

 Average Salary: $161,280